-- Mulholland Dr. movie (2001) review: As an ambitious, unbalanced Hollywood star wannabe, Naomi Watts – in what amounts to a dual role – delivers a career-making performance in David Lynch’s roaming, freakish, and ultimately excruciating depiction of the annihilation of an individual’s dreams.
+- Mulholland Dr. (2001) movie review: As an ambitious, unbalanced Hollywood star wannabe, Naomi Watts – in what amounts to a dual role – delivers a career-making performance in David Lynch’s roaming, freakish, and excruciating depiction of the annihilation of one’s dreams.

 Mulholland Dr. movie review: A phenomenal Naomi Watts stars in David Lynch’s panoramic portrait of L.A.’s rotting underbelly